Restream/reindexer-py/README.md

 def upsert(item_def: Dict, precepts: List[str] = None) -> None
 ```

 Updates an item with its precepts to the transaction.
-Creates the item if it not exists
+Creates the item if it does not exist
     Warning: the timeout set when the transaction was created is used

 #### Arguments: